jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

             )
         )

-  and the terminal shows green again!
+  and the terminal shows green again

 * I add calls to the `datetime.datetime.strptime`_ :ref:`method<functions>` in ``test_duration_w_date_and_time``